 The grey box at the top details the commission schedule.

 - Adjustment – entering an amount in this field adds an adjustment to the commission.
-This can be either a positive (increase commission) or negative (reduce commission) number.
+The adjustment can be either positive (increase commission) or negative (reduce commission).

 - Schedule – this dropdown menu shows the commission schedule applied to the individual transaction.
-The sales person’s default commission, but you can modify it here.
+The window will display the salesperson’s default commission, but you can modify it here.
 Changing the schedule here will update the values displayed below.

-- Clear – 0% button – press this button to delete the commission calculation for this sale – returning the commission to 0%.
+- – press this button to delete the commission calculation for this sale – returning the commission to 0%.

 - Type – this dropdown menu defaults based on the Schedule setting

 - Separate Parts & Labor – placing a check in this box will separate Parts and Labor commission.
-The above Type field will be changed to Type (Parts) and a new Type (Labor) dropdown appears
+The Type field described above will change to Type (Parts) and a new Type (Labor) dropdown appears

 - Type (Labor) – this shows the type of commission paid on labor